Mattrobby/Zoho-MXRoute-Split-Delivery/README.md

 user@example.com --> user@zoho.example.com
 ```

-The issue is that we would have to add a forwarder for every user in Zoho, and as the words of a wise scolar once said, "Ain't nobady got time for that" - the internet.
-This script pulls data from both the Zoho and MXRoute APIs and automaticly creates that fowarder for you.
+The issue is that we would have to add a forwarder for every user in Zoho, and as the words of a wise scholar once said, "Ain't nobody got time for that".
+This script pulls data from both the Zoho and MXRoute APIs and automatically creates that forwarder for you.

-> **TLDR:** It automaticly pulls your emails from Zoho and creates forwarders in MXRoute.
+> **TLDR:** It automatically pulls your emails from Zoho and creates forwarders in MXRoute.

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file

 ### Zoho

 > [!NOTE]
-> At this time Zoho does not support retrival of *shared inboxes* via their API.
+> At this time Zoho does not support retrieval of *shared inboxes* via their API.
 Those should be the only address that will have to be manually added to MXRoute.

 In Zoho you are going to have to go to the [Zoho Developer Console](https://accounts.zoho.com/developerconsole) and create a *Self Client*.
-Once that has been generated please set the following environmt variables:
+Once that has been generated please set the following environment variables:

 * `CLIENT_ID` - Under the Client Secret tab of your *Self Client*
 * `CLIENT_SECRET` - Under the Client Secret tab of your *Self Client*
 * `ORGANIZATION_ID` - Found in your [Mail Admin](https://mailadmin.zoho.com/cpanel/home.do#organization/profile) console

+**Required API Scopes:**
+- `ZohoMail.organization.accounts.READ`
+- `ZohoMail.organization.groups.READ`

 For more information please see [Zoho's OAuth 2.0 Guide](https://www.zoho.com/mail/help/api/using-oauth-2.html).

 ### MXRoute

 > [!NOTE]
 > DirectAdmin newer api does not yet support email forwarders.
-Due to this, the scripts uses the [legacy API](https://docs.directadmin.com/developer/api/legacy-api.html).
+Due to this, the script uses the [legacy API](https://docs.directadmin.com/developer/api/legacy-api.html).

 Log into DirectAdmin and head to `Advanced Features > Login Keys`.
 Create a new key and give it the following permissions: